kietbui/venus_titan_guidance/docs/_static/src/door_lock/item37_schlage_connect_camelot_be469.rst

 Add Schlage Smart Lock to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On Zinno App, go to Menu → Devices → Tap "+" button to put PhD to inclusion mode
 	#.
-Input programing code then press '0' and wait for inclusion completes
+While PhD is in searching mode, bring the lock close, then enter 6-digit programing code then press '0' and wait for inclusion completes

 	.. image:: ../../images/door_lock/schlage_connect_camelot_touchscreen_d.png
 	.. :align: left